lucascviveiros/OleachainVR/README.md

 # OleachainVR

-A QuestVR application to Oculus Quest devices under the scope of Oleachain NORTE-06-3559-FSE-000188.
+The "OnQuizVR" application to Oculus Quest devices under the scope of Oleachain NORTE-06-3559-FSE-000188.

 Features: